Data Guide

 Crypto data source and usage

 Your contributions are converted into a monthly equivalent so different contribution rhythms can be compared consistently.
+A plan of $50 per week becomes a monthly equivalent input for the calculation engine.

 If a month is missing inside historical coverage, the model avoids inventing a synthetic jump for that month and keeps the process stable until the next valid datapoint.